-Bardia National Park is the largest and most untouched wilderness area in the terai providing excellent habitat for most of the endangered spices of wildlife and birds.
-The park now covers an area of 968 sq km and is divided into several regions- each with their own diverse flora and fauna.
-It was only in 1994 that basic facilities existed for independent visitors.
-It has extensive and varied wildlife -all endangered rhinoceros, wild elephant, the Bengal tiger, swamp deer, black buck, gharial and mugger crocodile, gangetic dolphin.
+Bardia National Park is the largest and most untouched wilderness area in the Terai region.
+It provides excellent habitat for most of the endangered spices of wildlife and birds.
+The park covers an area of 968 sq km and also divided into several regions.
+Each region has diverse flora and fauna.
+Later, in 1994 the basic facilities existed for independent visitors.
+Mostly, extensive and varied wildlife -all endangered rhinoceros, wild elephant, the Bengal tiger, swamp deer, black buck, Gharial and mugger crocodile, Gangetic dolphin is preserving here.

-The park is one of the best places to view the most magnificent of cats, the Bengal tiger.
-The chances are almost 80 % depending on the season.
+The park is the best places to view the most magnificent of cats, the Bengal tiger.
+The chance is almost 80 % depending on the season.